 The medieval “communal era” of the 12th century was a period of conflicts and vendettas among powerful families, concluding with the arrival of the Estes who made Modena the capital of their fiefdom and continued to rule over it until the 1700s.

 After the French Revolution and the later establishment of the Kingdom of Italy, Modena gained its independence.
-During the Second World War, Modena enjoyed significant economic progress, and small and medium-sized businesses flourished.
+Following the Second World War, Modena enjoyed significant economic progress, and small and medium-sized businesses flourished.
 It is those enterprises that still give Modena its international reputation.

 Why it's worth a visit